 Ideally the depth of liquid in the tanks should be four feet with a foot of air space over it.
-Capacity for a septic tank should be at least 10 to 15 cubic feet per person using the system.
-Septic tanks arc generally constructed of concrete.
+The capacity for a septic tank should be at least 10 to 15 cubic feet per person using the system.
+Septic tanks are generally constructed of concrete.

 To be on the safe side with an under-ground discharge vitrification field, the following test should be conducted: